Brenda-Mutai/phase-2-project/README.md

 NEXT STEPS

 King County should consider looking at the most recent trends in the house market.
 Conducting a market research through media study on what is modern in order to gain different insights and maximize on the sale.

+THANK YOU
+For additional information on this project you can reach out to me through email brenda.mutai@student.moringaschool.com